Indian Immigration Services Team

 Shri Badi Patan Devi Temple

-Shri Badi Patan Devi Temple is the holiest and oldest temple in Bihar that has a strong root in the Hindu mythology and is revered as one of the 51 Shakti Peethas.
-This temple is dedicated to goddess Durga and is said to be the location where the right thigh of Goddess Sati dropped, and thus it is an influential spiritual location.
-The architecture of the temple is of traditional North Indian style, featuring beautifully carved idols and a serene ambiance that lends the temple a divine aura.
+Shri Badi Patan Devi Temple is the most ancient temple in Bihar with a good attachment to the Hindu mythology, and is revered as one of the 51 Shakti Peethas.
+This temple is devoted to the goddess Durga, and it is believed that it was the place where the right leg of the goddess Sati fell, and hence, a powerful spiritual place.
+The temple has the typical North Indian architecture, which has well-carved idols and a peaceful atmosphere, which gives the temple a divine feel.

-The temple is vibrant especially during festivals such as Navratri which is full of devotion, rituals and colorful decorations that draw thousands of devotees.
-The experience of visiting Shri Badi Patan Devi Temple provides insight into the spiritual legacy and cultural abundance of Patna.
-This temple whether used as a place of prayer or discovery is a place that cannot be left out by people who need to have peace, blessings and get a better understanding of the ancient Indian culture.
+The temple is colorful, particularly in times of festivals like Navratri, which is full of worship, rituals, and colorful decorations that attract thousands of worshippers.
+The visit to Shri Badi Patan Devi Temple gives an understanding of the spiritual heritage and cultural richness of Patna.
+This temple, as a prayer place or a discovery place, cannot be discarded by people who must have peace, blessings, and gain a better insight into the ancient Indian culture.

 Address: Sadikpur, Patna, Bihar 800007, India